 NLM® Resources for Informing Comparative Effectiveness Research

-The American Recovery and Reinvestment Act (ARRA) of 2009 created the Federal Coordinating Council for Comparative Effectiveness Research to coordinate comparative effectiveness research across the federal government.
+The American Recovery and Reinvestment Act (ARRA) of 2009 created the [link removed] Federal Coordinating Council for Comparative Effectiveness Research to coordinate comparative effectiveness research across the federal government.
 The ARRA provides for $1.1 billion in funding for Comparative Effectiveness Research (CER) primarily through the Agency for Healthcare Research and Quality (AHRQ), the National Institutes of Health (NIH), and the Office of the Secretary of the Department of Health and Human Services (OS).

 The Council defines CER as the: